harding/old-docs-history-bitcoin.org/en/developer-guide.md

 the block chain.

-Most people prefer not to reveal how many millibits they have to everyone with whom they transact.
-A solution which provides a reasonable degree of financial privacy is easy to implement: when someone wants to pay you, give them a never-before-used pubkey hash as a P2PH or P2SH address.
+Most people prefer not to reveal how many millibits they have to everyone with whom they transact, so we highly recommended the use of never-before-used public keys (in address form) for each incoming payment.
+This includes using new public keys when creating change outputs.

 The new address will not be linked to any of your previous addresses, so the payer cannot see how many millibits you have at the time of payment.